List of Roblox games: Phantom Forces

 Phantom Forces is a first-person shooter game that has been positively compared to the Call of Duty, Battlefield, and Counter-Strike franchises.
 In the game, players can select weapons from four military types for each round they play.
 Additionally, players are able to perform various actions, such as the ability to crouch, lie in a prone position, flank, and jump to cover.
 Phantom Forces has received praise from critics for its design, controls, and complexity for a Roblox game.
 The game has also received three Bloxy Awards, and in 2018 was one of the more popular games on the site, accumulating about 10,000 players daily.

 Piggy

 Piggy is an episodic horror game series that incorporates elements from Peppa Pig and the indie horror game Granny into a zombie apocalypse setting.
 The games' style of episodic storytelling resulted in a significant fandom developing prior to the game's finale on May 25, 2020.
 Piggy was uploaded to the site in January 2020 by Kohl Couture (also known as MiniToon) and had been played 12 billion times as of November 2023.

 A sequel to Piggy, titled Piggy: Book 2, released on September 12, 2020.
 The last chapter was released on October 23, 2021.
 On November 24, 2022, MiniToon announced that the main game of Piggy was over.
 The demo to another entry, Piggy: Intercity, an open-world survival game, was released on January 28, 2021.
+Another demo for Piggy: Intercity released on May 10, 2026, with the full game releasing on June 13, 2026.